 Just what is user-generated content?
 Well, consider Facebook.
 Users create almost all of the material published on Facebook.
 Think about it.
 Look at your Facebook page.
 How much of the information is Facebook producing?
 Everything you read is coming from a third source whether you or some other content provider.
 It is a brilliant business model.

 You can’t understate the value of user-generated content.
-To understand why, just consider an issue like search engine optimization.
+To understand why, consider an issue like search engine optimization.
 Google looks at over 200 different factors in determining how to rank sites.
-A couple of the factors are clearly how often the site adds content and how much of the content is unique.
+A couple of the elements are clearly how often the site adds content and how much of the content is unique.

 Wikipedia is a platform full of user-generated content and is updated multiple times every day by users.
 Where do we find Wikipedia in the search engine results?
 If there is a page in Wikipedia for the keyword in question, you can expect to see that Wiki page in the top five positions in the search results.

 As the names suggest, a copyright is the right to copy a work.
 When Stephen King writes a new novel, he owns the right to reproduce the book and sell it.
 The copyright is affixed automatically when King finishes the book.
-While it is true that filing for copyright with the Copyright Office in the Library of Congress is a smart move, it is not necessary to perfect a copyright.
+While it is true that filing for copyright with the Copyright Office in the Library of Congress is a smart move, it is not necessary to perfect copyright.

 Forming A Contract

 A common argument I hear from webmasters and site owners goes something like this:

 There is little doubt that user-generated content sites are here to stay.
 If you have one or are considering opening one, it is vital that you understand the copyright is a huge issue impacting user-generated content ownership.
 Members own the copyright to the content they publish on the website.
 You must obtain a license clarifying the use of the user-generated content.